arrayfire/arrayfire-rust/README.md

 To use the rust bindings for ArrayFire from crates.io, the following requirements are to be met first.

 1. [Download and install ArrayFire binaries][10] based on your operating system.
+Depending on the method of your installation for Linux, steps (2) & (3) may not be required.
+If that is the case, proceed to step (4) directly.
 2. Set the evironment variable `AF_PATH` to point to ArrayFire installation root folder.
 3. Make sure to add the path to lib files to your path environment variables.
     - On Linux: do `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$AF_PATH/lib64`